Winter Idioms

 Example: “She got cold feet before her skydiving jump.”

-To give someone the cold shoulder To intentionally ignore or treat someone unfriendly.
+To give someone the cold shoulder To intentionally ignore or treat someone in an unfriendly way.

 Example: “After the argument, he gave her the cold shoulder for a week.”